-NB.
-From v6.7 this timeout out is created automatically in /etc/rc.d/rc.lvstimeout
+NOTE: From v6.7 this timeout setting is created automatically in /etc/rc.d/rc.lvstimeout , and therefore manual changes are not normally required

 Server maintenance when using persistence

 A protocol with a long session & persistence enabled such as Terminal Server RDP maintenance can become problematic because clients that disconnect and re-connect will still go to the same server for the length of the persistence timeout.
 This behavior has already been modified on the Loadbalancer.org appliances (from v6.5) so that when a client disconnects the persistence template is cleared forcing them to re-connect to a different server.